chaseruskin/verb/docs/src/topic/coverage.md

 _Coverage-driven test generation_ (CDTG) is a form of constrained randomness that uses the knowledge of the existing coverage nets to generate the next random test vector within the constraints of advancing toward a currently unmet coverage goal.

-Vertex supports this form of constrained random test generation by maintaining a list of all the known coverage nets during modeling and assigning the inputs of the model instance with random values that would advance a currently unmet coverage goal.
+Verb supports this form of constrained random test generation by maintaining a list of all the known coverage nets during modeling and assigning the inputs of the model instance with random values that would advance a currently unmet coverage goal.

 ## Relating fishing to coverage - an analogy